Wouldn’t it be great if leaky or shorted parts just lit up and whistled at you?

 LeakSeeker 89 comes with a special set of gold-plated test clips and probes and a complete manual with a hands-on tutorial.

 EDS ceased production of our test equipment line in 2014.
-Although production ceased in 2014, all parts required to build your own LeakSeeker 89, except cabinet and overlays, are in stock.
+Although production ceased in 2014, we currently have two post-production units for sale.
+Otherwise, all parts required to build your own LeakSeeker 89, except cabinet and overlays, are in stock.
 Any parts order that includes the programmed mcu also includes all data to build one: pcb gerber and drill files, BOM, layout, overlay pdf, etc. Contact us if you are interested.

 Designed and built in the U.S.A. in our ISO9001:2000 registered and certified plant.